titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 [**View the Survival Pod on Huckberry**](https://www.idevaffiliate.com/31555/idevaffiliate.php?id=1309&url=38192 "The Survival Pod")

 Here you have it.
 The 8 best keychains currently available for men.
 Which one would you add to your EDC?

+Don't buy your new wallet before reading [**why we love the Bellroy Hide and Seek**](https://drip.design/2020/01/24/why-we-love-the-bellroy-hide-and-seek.html "Why we love the Bellroy Hide and Seek").

+[**Sign up to our newsletter**](https://www.subscribepage.com/dripdesignsignup "Drip Design Newsletter") to get our latest curated products.